 Keeping Track of Your Out-of-Pocket Drug Expenses

-Your Part D out-of-pocket” or “TrOOP” costs.
-Your Medicare TrOOP expenses determine when you’ll leave the Coverage Gap, which is the third stage of the standard Medicare Part D benefit, and when you’ll enter Catastrophic Coverage, the fourth and final stage of the benefit.
+Your Part D out-of-pocket expenses determine if and/or when you’ll leave the Coverage Gap, which is the third stage of coverage of the standard Medicare Part D benefit.
+This amount also determines if and/or when you’ll enter Catastrophic Coverage, the fourth and final stage of the benefit.
 To better understand these coverage stages, please watch this video.

 - Payments from Medicare’s Extra Help program.